Kershaw blows late lead in latest October flop, Dodgers done

 “He’s a pro.
 He’s probably the best pitcher of our generation, and for him to make himself available tonight, and got us out of a big spot right there,” Roberts said.
 “It just didn’t work out.
 There’s always going to be second-guessing when things don’t work out.
 I’ll take my chances on Clayton. … It’s a guy that I believe in, I trust, and it didn’t work out.”

-Kelly’s struggles that followed were merely a continuation of a disappointing regular season, when the right-hander posted a 4.56 ERA in 51 1/3 innings.
-What was especially cruel for the Dodgers about watching Kelly struggle was that he was a key component out of a Boston Red Sox bullpen that held down Los Angeles in last year’s World Series.
+Washington was able to strike where Los Angeles was most vulnerable.
+The bullpen was a roller-coaster due to inconsistent seasons from Kelly and closer Kenley Jansen, even if it did finish with an NL-best 3.78 ERA.

-Kelly finished the season working his way through a mysterious lower-body injury that was essentially described as soreness.
+Buehler said he pitched with a heavy heart after his aunt died Monday.
+He struggled to fight back tears after the game.

-The Dodgers dominated all season while winning a franchise-best 106 games and their seventh straight NL West title, but Washington was able to strike where they were most vulnerable.
-Los Angeles’ bullpen was a roller-coaster due to inconsistent seasons form Kelly and closer Kenley Jansen, even if it did finish with an NL-best 3.78 ERA.
+“Yeah, it’s hard,” Buehler said.
+“When you look at a Game 5, winner take all, and for it to work out like it did, it’s just different.
+It would be one thing if we went out there and got our (tail) beat, but that’s not how we felt this game happened.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports